-Course requirements for each of these majors and minors are in the department listings (Integrated Science and Social Studies Elementary Group Minor requirements are in the Education listings).
-If requirements for a Teaching Major or Minor are not listed separately, students seeking certification should consult with the department chair to determine departmental requirements.
+Course requirements for each of these majors and minors are in the Department listings (Integrated Science Group Minor, Language Arts minor and Social Studies Group Minor requirements are in the Education listings).
+If requirements for a Teaching Major or Minor are not listed separately, students seeking certification should consult with the Department chair to determine Departmental requirements.
 Majors and minors not listed here are not approved for certification.